 All the patients who are considered for surgery for Acid reflux are scheduled for esophageal manometry and 24 hr pH Impedance study.
 These investigations are needed to give us all the detailed information regarding the functioning of your food pipe and the lower esophageal sphincter (the LES valve).
 It will also confirm the diagnosis of GERD, will give us the details of its severity.
 Thus it will ensure us about the results of the surgery.
 Some modifications in the surgery are also done based on these tests to give you the best outcomes after surgery.

 At first, they start preparing the part where the surgery is to be done, that is your tummy.
-It is made germ free by applying betadine solution methodically.
+It is made germ-free by applying betadine solution methodically.
 This is called “painting”, that is painting the part with betadine.
-Then whole your body except your tummy is covered with sterile drapes.
+Then your whole body except your tummy is covered with sterile drapes.
 This is called “draping”, that is separating the germ-free part of surgery from the rest of the body with sterile drapes (germ-free cotton sheets).

 Then, the team prepares all the gadgets.
 This includes the laparoscopic system and the energy source.
 The laparoscopic system includes the camera, a laparoscope, a light source cable, and an insufflating tube to fill Co2 gas in your tummy.
 All this is pre-sterilized by a special method called ETO sterilization.
 The energy source is the device that will help in doing the surgery in a bloodless manner.

 Once all the setup is ready, the surgeon will inject a small amount of local anesthetic solution at the place where the first cut is to be made.
 This will help the surgeon in keeping you pain-free once you are awake after surgery.
 Then a small cut is made a bit above your navel and a special needle is inserted in your tummy through this cut.
 After confirming that it is in the proper place the insufflating tube is attached to this needle and CO2 gas insufflation is started.
-Once adequate gas in filled in your tummy to create space, the needle is removed and the first port is inserted into your tummy through the same cut.
-This port is a hollow metal tube, through which the laparoscope and instrument can go inside your tummy.
+Once adequate gas is filled in your tummy to create space, the needle is removed and the first port is inserted into your tummy through the same cut.
+The port is a hollow metal tube, through which the laparoscope and instrument can go inside your tummy.
 Gas is also continuously filled to maintain the space throughout the surgery.

 Now is the time to insert the laparoscope inside your tummy, and the live images are seen on the monitor in front of the surgical team.
 The surgeon now inspects the inside of your tummy before proceeding with the surgery.
 Once that is done, four more ports are placed after injecting the anesthetic solution before giving cuts.
 These four new ports are placed under laparoscopic vision.
 This means when they are placed the surgeon can exactly see them coming inside the tummy through a laparoscope.
 Hence the surgeon can place them exactly at the site where needed in your case.